Informing and teaching others about rights, duties and how to advocate for themselves

 What We Do

-and share information with others.
+- Attend conferences, retreats and workshops and share information with others.

 - Meet once a month as a group.

-- Discuss media issues
+- Discuss media issues.

-- Promote and develop public speaking skills
+- Promote and develop public speaking skills.

-- Discuss fundraising ideas
+- Discuss fundraising ideas.

 - Work with agencies to make information easier to understand.